chev2/RoR2-Mods/README.md

 # RoR2-Mods
-Risk of Rain 2 Mods
+Risk of Rain 2 Mods.
+Tested and working with Risk of Rain 2 1.0.

 ## Sacrifice Artifact Drop Rate Changer
 Lets you change the rate at which items drop from enemies when using the sacrifice artifact.